 WHAT HAPPENS NEXT?

 After you order, we’ll send you a sample collection kit by U.S. mail.
-Collect a urine sample just as you would at your doctor’s office, pack it in the leak-proof container provided, and mail it back with our prepaid shipper.
+Collect a urine sample just as you would at your doctor’s office, pack it in the leak-proof container provided, and drop in any mailbox with our prepaid shipper.

 Your sample will travel to our laboratory, where we’ll test it with a highly sensitive liquid chromatography mass spectrometer (LC-MS/MS).
 You can expect to get your results 3-4 weeks after we receive your sample.